treeman/jonashietala/drafts/2013_in_review.markdown

   The reason is that I made it available with [my payment processor][bitpal], but I ran out of energy so I shut down the server.
   I really need to get it together and just upload it somewhere so it's purchasable normally.

+  Maybe I should just make it available for free, so I can close the chapter on the book project?

 - I didn't read that many books---at least I don't remember that I did.

 - Despite me trying to reduce it, the boardgame list of shame grew this year.